A group of people riding down rapids in a whitewater raft.

 Whitewater rafting season

-The Ottawa River has excellent flows from May to September.
+The Ottawa and Madawaska Rivers have excellent flows from May to September.
 Some rapids are better in lower water than high.
-The rapids are rated as Class III to V, but at any water level, the Ottawa River provides some of the best whitewater rafting in Ontario.
+The rapids are rated as Class III to V, but at any water level, these exciting Ottawa Valley rivers deliver some of Ontario's best whitewater rafting.

 Packages include delicious meals, accommodation options of campsites, RV sites, cabins or lodge rooms and use of resort amenities.
-In addition to the whitewater rafting, you can enjoy other water sports like SUPs, kayaks, canoes, pedal boats and swimming, as well as beach volleyball, Frisbee golf, mountain biking, soccer, horseshoes and relaxing in a sauna.
+In addition to the whitewater rafting, enjoy other water activities like paddling, swimming, as well as beach volleyball, mountain biking and even relaxing in a sauna.

 The resorts are open from May to September, and weekdays are generally less crowded, as are early season weekends.